PluralKit/PluralKit/docs/content/user-guide.md

 To delete a PluralKit-proxied message, you can react to it with the :x: emoji.
 Note that this only works if the message has been sent from your own account.

-### Autoproxying
+## Autoproxy
 The bot's *autoproxy* feature allows you to have messages be proxied without directly including the proxy tags.
-Autoproxy can be set up in various ways.
-There are three autoproxy modes currently implemented:

 To see your system's current autoproxy settings, simply use the command:

     pk;autoproxy

 To disable autoproxying for the current server, use the command:

     pk;autoproxy off

 *(hint: `pk;autoproxy` can be shortened to `pk;ap` in all related commands)*

+Autoproxy can be set up in various ways.
+There are three autoproxy modes currently implemented:

 #### Front mode
 This autoproxy mode will proxy messages as the current *first* fronter of the system.
 If you register a switch with `Alice` and `Bob`, messages without proxy tags will be autoproxied as `Alice`.

 To enable front-mode autoproxying for a given server, use the following command:

     pk;autoproxy front